 It is important to know that one does not simply do a perfect accent on the first go.
 This takes years of work, practice and coaching from experts in your chosen field!
 Consider this a starting point for how you can make some British accent sounds if you need to work quickly.
 And remember that if you want to get this really spot on, it’s going to take a lot more work than this!

-NOTE: Before you begin any accent work, we always recommend doing a vocal warm-up first up, to really get those articulators working and that breath nice and grounded.
+NOTE: Before you begin any accent work, we always recommend doing a vocal warm-up to really get those articulators working and that breath nice and grounded.

-Imagine, that you have an egg in the back of your mouth, sitting on top of the very back of your tongue, you should feel a lot of space in the back of your mouth.
-Good – now – think about your upper lip, make it tight and set in stone.
+Imagine that you have an egg in the back of your mouth—sitting on top of the very back of your tongue, you should feel a lot of space in the back of your mouth.
+Next, think about your upper lip: make it tight and set in stone.
 Know in your heart that all of the sounds that you make from here on out will use a lot of lip rounding.
 We want to keep the sound coming forward, with a stiff upper lip and absolutely no width in the mouth.
 This is not an accent that you smile with, it is an accent that you stoically, bear the universe with.

 ‘Absolutely Sir Peter, that is a capital idea.’